Editas Medicine Announces Second Quarter 2018 Results and Update

 - Collaboration and other research and development revenues were

-$3.1 millionfor the quarter ended June 30, 2017, compared to $3.4 millionfor the same period in 2016.
-The $0.3 milliondecrease was primarily attributable to a $2.7 milliondecrease in revenue recognized pursuant to our collaboration with Juno Therapeutics, Inc., of which $2.5 millionrelates to the achievement of a milestone in the period ending June 30, 2016, partially offset by a $2.4 millionincrease in revenue recognized pursuant to our strategic alliance with Allerganin the period ending June 30, 2017.
+$7.4 millionfor the quarter ended June 30, 2018, compared to $3.1 millionfor the same period in 2017.
+The $4.3 millionincrease was primarily attributable to $3.9 millionin revenue recognized pursuant to a license agreement with Beam Therapeutics Inc.and a $2.8 millionincrease in revenue recognized pursuant to our collaboration agreement with Celgene, partially offset by a $2.4 milliondecrease in revenue recognized pursuant to our strategic alliance with Allergan.

 - Research and development expenses were